 Proper dental care plays a key role in supporting your child’s overall health as part of their regular cerebral palsy treatment.

-Here are 7 tips for cerebral palsy and dental treatment:
+Here are 7 tips for cerebral palsy dental treatment:

 - Clean your child’s top and bottom front teeth with a soft cloth or toothbrush.

-- Position your child on a chair or bed with their head angled back for better access.
+- Position your child in a chair or on a bed with their head tilted back for better access.

 - Monitor your child’s diet to reduce long-term bottle use and limit sugar intake.